 "Pure ICE vehicle" means a vehicle where all propulsion energy converters are internal combustion engines.

-"Rechargeable energy storage system – REESS" means the rechargeable energy storage system that provides electric energy for electric propulsion.Abbreviations and Symbols
+"Rechargeable energy storage system – REESS" means the rechargeable energy storage system that provides electric energy for electric propulsion.

+“non-friction braking” means the decelerating of the vehicle by different technical means without using the mechanical braking system, e.g. such as regenerative braking.

+“friction braking” means the deceleration of the vehicle by using the mechanical braking system.
+If several braking methods are used in combination, it refers to the residual mechanical braking

+Abbreviations and Symbols

 Table 4.1 Abbreviations